-- Kreindler successful on behalf of family members of victims in the March 22, 2009, Pilatus PC-12 crash in Butte,
+- Kreindler was successful on behalf of the families of victims in the March 22, 2009, Pilatus PC-12 fatal crash in Butte,

 - Kreindler prosecuted a civil action against Pilatus for the crash of a PC-12 in Bellefonte, Pennsylvania.

-NTSB chairman identified similarities between the Butte crash and the crash in
+NTSB chairman identified similarities between the Butte, MT crash and the Bellefonte, PA crash.

 Plans for a ski vacation in Big Sky, Montana ended tragically for a group of family and friends who were flying aboard a Pilatus PC-12 aircraft on March 22, 2009.
 The flight’s original destination was Bozeman, Montana, but the aircraft diverted to Butte, Montana while en route.
 The PC-12 crashed into a cemetery approximately 500 feet from the centerline of the runway it was attempting to land on, killing all 14 onboard - 7 young children, their 6 parents, and the pilot.

 The plane’s flaps, which are normally lowered for landing, were still in the up position.
 Eyewitnesses stated that the airplane appeared too high to land on the runway and that the plane jerked sharply to the left and then “nose dived” into the ground.
 According to reports, the crew did not make any distress calls.